udo-munk/z80pack/doc/README-asm.txt

 IFNEQ   <exp1>,<exp2>   - assemble if values of expressions are not equal IF1                     - assemble if in pass 1
 IF2                     - assemble if in pass 2
-                          the '<' and '>' in the following pseudo ops are required
 ELSE                    - else for all conditionals ENDIF                   - end of conditional assembly